LiaoSteve/Drone-GCS-and-AI/README.md

 3. Config/Tune >> Full Parameter >> set `AUTOTUNE_AGGR` : 0.05 (default 0.1),  `AUTOTUNE_AXES`: 0 (I suggest tuning roll, pitch, yaw separately)
 4. fly in reality: take off in alt-hold flight mode, and push throttle to 50% ~ 59%, and activate your Radio Controller CH7 to HIGH, then PID Auto tuning will work.
 Wait UAV beep~ indicate that autotuning is done, and let your UAV land in Alt-Hold fight mode, and arm(You will see pid parameters saved).
 Finally, disabled your CH7 to LOW.

+### In AUTO fight mode
+1. Open mission planner and connect to your pixhawk, then choose Config/Tune panel>> Full parameter list >> search WPN : set  `speed(cm/s)` : if set RTL_speed to zero, RTL horizontal velosity will use this speed WPNav `Radius(cm)`: in AUTO mode, if this parameter set 100, that is, once your UAV enter waypoint radius 100 cm, pixhawk will stop and go to the next waypoint.
+ WPNav `Speed Up(cm/s)` : Defines the speed in cm/s which the aircraft will attempt to maintain while climbing during a WP mission
+ WPNav `Speed Dn(cm/s)` : Defines the speed in cm/s which the aircraft will attempt to maintain while descending during a WP mission
+`land speed` : The descent speed for the final stage of landing in cm/s
 # Drone with RTK :
 ## 1. Via radio telemery (serial port)
 #### Base (GCS mission planner) :